How the West Was Won (film)

 How the West Was Won is widely considered one of Hollywood's greatest epics.
 The film received widespread critical acclaim and was a box office success, grossing $50 million on a budget of $15 million.
-At the 36th Academy Awards, it earned eight nominations, including Best Picture, and won three, for Best Story and Screenplay Written Directly for the Screen, Best Sound and Best Film Editing.
-In 1997, it was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+At the 36th Academy Awards it earned eight nominations, including Best Picture, and won three, for Best Story and Screenplay Written Directly for the Screen, Best Sound and Best Film Editing.
+In 1997 it was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

-The film begins with narration by Spencer Tracy as the aerial-borne camera sweeps over the Rocky Mountains.
-"This land has a name today", says Tracy in the opening lines of the film, "and is marked on maps."

-The film then moves into "The Rivers" sequence (considerably to the east of the Rockies).